firstandthird/load-grunt-config/README.md

 			test: false
 		},

+		// use different function to merge config files
+		mergeFunction: require('recursive-merge')

 		// can optionally pass options to load-grunt-tasks.
 		// If you set to false, it will disable auto loading tasks.
 		loadGruntTasks: {